confidential-computing/governance/scoping.md

 ## 3. Confidential Computing Definitions

-There are various competing definitions of "confidential computing" including (possibly among others):
+Prior to the CCC definition, there were various competing definitions of "confidential computing" including (possibly among others):

 * **Gartner report**: Confidential computing is the combination of